 Dilute torties are energetic and playful cats, so it’s important to provide plenty of opportunities for exercise and play.
 Interactive toys and scratching posts can help keep these cats entertained and prevent them from becoming bored or destructive.

 It’s also essential to provide a safe and comfortable living environment for your dilute tortie.
 These cats enjoy having a designated space to call their own, such as a cozy cat bed or a window perch where they can observe the world around them.
+If you allow your dilute tortoiseshell cat outdoors, ensure they have a safe and secure environment.
+For example, consider using a harness and leash or providing a secure outdoor enclosure to protect your cat from potential dangers like traffic and predators.

 Health concerns for dilute tortoiseshell cats